lowrycode/swaplett-project/README.md

 This modal is designed for showing significant notifications to the user and is dynamic by nature (allowing the title and message to be set at runtime).
 It is currently used for showing when an error occurs (e.g. when an API request fails).

 The styling is very similar to the instructions modal but these modals have a smaller maximum width of 480px.

+# Possible Future Features

+Here are some possible features which would further enhance the user experience:
+1. Use localStorage to:
+    - flag whether a user is a first-time visitor (so can prompt them to read the instructions and learn about the game)
+    - save user preferences about colour theme (so can automatically turn dark-mode on for users who prefer this theme)
+2. Add animations at the end of the game to reward users who complete the grid successfully
+    - these would be subtle and short (to prevent users becoming irritated by them)
+    - perhaps the animations would involve cycling through the grid cells and enlarging them
+3. Improve the design of the end of game messages
+    - perhaps replace the text with an image and include a zoom animation
+4. Restore scroll and swipe behaviours on grid cells at the end of the game
+    - currently all default events have been removed from grid cells to allow for better control of the drag and drop behaviours during game play
+5. Expand the word banks
+    - this would allow for greater variation between games but could potentially have a negative effect on the time taken to generate the grid of words
+6. Check all words in the word banks are included as entries in the dictionary API
+    -  this would ensure that the "No definition found" message is not displayed to the user
+7. Use more obscure words when the difficulty level is set to "Hard"
+    - this would require addtional JSON files for storing these words
+    - it is more likely that these words would not be found when using the dictionary API